Pair-Matching: Links Prediction with Adaptive Queries: Introduction

 The remainder of the paper is decomposed as follows.
 Section~\ref{Sec:Set} introduces the formal setting and objectives.
 As a warm-up, Section~\ref{sec:Unconstrained} focuses on the case where the algorithms are not constrained to sample nodes more than a certain amount of times.
 Section~\ref{sec:contraint} presents the main results where the algorithm are constrained.
-Section~\ref{Sec:KclassesSBM} gives conjectures for $K$-classes SBMs.
-The proofs of the main results are postponed to the appendix.
+Section~\ref{Sec:KclassesSBM} gives conjectures for $K$-classes SBMs. {Finally, in Section~\ref{sec_simulations}, we assess the behaviour of the algorithms on synthetic data, and we explore the estimation of the scaling parameter as well as the robustness of our result to slight model misspecification.} The proofs of the main results are postponed to the appendix.

 Notation: we write $x_n\lesssim y_n$ and $x_n=O(y_n)$, if there exist numerical constants such that $x_n\leqslant Cy_n$ for all $n\geq n_0$; and we write $x_{n} \asymp y_{n}$ and $x_n=\Theta(y_n)$, if $x_n=O(y_n)$ and $y_n=O(x_n)$ that is, if there exist numerical constants $c,c'>0$ and $n_0$ such that $c x_{n}\leq y_{n} \leq c' x_{n}$ for all $n\geq n_0$.
 We denote by $\lceil x\rceil$ (respectively $\lfloor x \rfloor$) the upper (resp. lower) integer part of $x$; by $|A|$ the cardinal of a set $A$; and by $A\Delta B$ the symmetric difference between two sets $A$ and $B$.